RevelDigital/split-package-download-tool/README.md

 # split-package-download-tool
-The script continuously monitors a Revel Digital account for new devices.
+This project consists of two scripts, SplitPackageDownloadByGroup.py, and SplitPackageDownloadByRegKey.py.
+Both scripts continuously monitor a Revel Digital account for new devices.
 When a new device is registered, the respective tar package is downloaded, excluding the media content.
+Each script has a unique way of selecting the media reference device.

 ## Installation